ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 ## The three forward passes

 Now that we have the structure of the VAE mapped out, we can be specific about how we pass data through the model.
+We have three ways to do this:
+- compression of a sample $x$ into a latent representation $z$
+- reconstruction of a $x$ into a decoded $x'$
+- generation of $x'$ from $z$

 ## Compression